This VC Explains How To Avoid Pitching Good Ideas Badly

 Connecting these elements is tough, no doubt about it.
 And that’s partly by design.
 Investors aren’t trying to make it easy for you to get our money.
 We review literally hundreds of ideas a year and may only invest in five or six annually.
 Showing us that your idea is better than every other one we’ve heard all starts with pitching it in the best light.
 Nail these five things, and your odds will be better than most.

 Amit Raizada is a venture capitalist and entrepreneur.
-He’s founding partner of Vision Venture Partners and former CEO of Spectrum Business.
+He is a partner at Vision Venture Partners and former CEO of Spectrum Business.